 Having successfully completed this module you will be able to:

-- Effective communication with patients and/ or colleagues and teachers
+- Effectively communicate with patients and/ or colleagues and teachers

 - Work cooperatively and respectfully with colleagues / patients / peers

-Students may undertake a course in modern languages or participate in a variety of symposia some of which will be clinical, whilst others will explore key areas of the humanities, a range of biomedical, psychological and social sciences.
-The final list of topics that will be included will vary from year to year depending upon the availability and interests of the teaching faculty.
+Students may undertake courses in modern languages, clinical specialties or courses that give wider perspectives on healthcare or the acquisition of skills .
+The final list of courses that will be included will vary from year to year depending upon the expertise and availability of the teaching faculty.

-The module will be taught through a range of learning and teaching strategies which might include:
+The module will be taught in person or online through a range of learning and teaching strategies which might include:

 - Tutor led tutorials